U.S. Sentencing Commission’s

-The Commission continues to review recent and prospective Supreme Court litigation that may directly or indirectly affect the Commission’s priorities and workload.
-For example, the Commission previously undertook an accelerated review of the guideline definition of “crime of violence” in the career offender guideline in response to uncertainty created by the Supreme Court’s decision in Johnson v.
-United States in which the court struck down as unconstitutionally vague the residual clause portion of the statutory definition of “violent felony” in the Armed Career Criminal Act (ACCA).
-The Commission has released a publication related to this subject titled Report to the Congress: Career Offender Sentencing Enhancements.
-The report also contained the Commission’s recommendations to Congress to narrow the scope of the directive in Section 994(h) to offenders with violence either in their instant offense or in their past, and the need for a uniform definition of “crime of violence.”
-These recommendations were set forth in the Commission’s 2016 Report to Congress, and the Judicial Conference of the United States, at the recommendation of the Criminal Law Committee, has endorsed them.
+The Commission continues to review Supreme Court jurisprudence that may directly or indirectly affect the Commission’s priorities and workload.
+For example, the Commission previously undertook an accelerated review of the guideline definition of “crime of violence” after the Supreme Court’s decision in Johnson v.
+United States struck down as unconstitutionally vague the residual clause portion of the statutory definition of “violent felony” in the Armed Career Criminal Act.
+The Commission deleted the identical residual clause in the guideline definition of “crime of violence” and revised the list of enumerated offenses covered by the guideline definition.
+These changes were intended to simplify and reduce litigation over whether an offense qualifies as a crime of violence under the guidelines.

 Training and Outreach

 The Commission continues to fulfill its statutory duty to provide seminars, workshops, and training programs for judges, probation officers, law clerks, prosecutors, and defense attorneys on federal sentencing issues, including application of the guidelines.
-In FY 2017, commissioners and Commission staff conducted training programs to persons connected with the federal sentencing process from nearly all 94 federal districts, through discrete education programs, including programs for specific districts and circuits, specialized training programs for new probation officers and Criminal Justice Act attorneys, among others.
+In fiscal year 2018, commissioners and Commission staff conducted training programs to persons connected with the federal sentencing process from nearly all 94 federal districts, through discrete education programs, including programs for specific districts and circuits, and specialized training programs for new probation officers and Criminal Justice Act attorneys, among others.

 The Commission’s efforts are calibrated to protect public safety and provide that the statutory purposes of sentencing are achieved.
 The Commission will continue these efforts going forward and is prioritizing ways to make the guidelines work better, thus promoting efficiency and effectiveness and reducing unnecessary litigation.